 To have an LLC in Alabama, a registered agent must be appointed.
 A registered agent is a person or entity with a physical street address in Alabama (PO Boxes aren’t allowed) who is available during normal business hours for service of process.
 The agent will be the central point of contact for receiving important legal documents, tax notices, summons, subpoenas, etc., on behalf of the LLC.

-While many LLC owners opt to fulfill this role themselves, some owners choose to hire registered agent services like Northwest Registered Agent.
-Utilizing a registered agent service ensures that your LLC adheres to state requirements while offering an added layer of convenience and confidentiality since the owner’s personal address isn’t disclosed in public records.
+While many LLC owners opt to fulfill this role themselves, some hire a registered agent service to help stay current with state requirements while offering a layer of convenience and confidentiality since the owner’s personal address isn’t disclosed in public records.

 Step 3: File the Alabama Certificate of Formation